Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Day 4: Romantic Getaway-Hakone

-hakoneNeed a little break from the nonstop sightseeing in Japan?
 Beloved for its parks, stunning mountain views, and relaxing onsens, Hakone is a wondrous mountain resort town perfect for every Japan honeymoon itinerary.
-For years, it’s known as a couple’s getaway, thanks to its relaxing onsen and exciting activities.
+Check out this Onsen Map around Japan for more information.

-Spend the whole day soaking in the therapeutic onsens in Gora and Yumoto – See our list for the 10 Best Private Onsens in Hakone!
-Or, explore the area on a bike with your partner to see the beauty and charm of Hakone.
+Spend the whole day soaking in one of the many private onsens in Hakone, such as Gora and Yumoto.
+Or, explore the area on a bike with your partner to experience its beauty and charm.

 Tip